AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

    -  Enter the user e-mail address.

    -  Select **Super User** to create a project administrator account.
 This role provides Admin rights to all settings and environments.
-If not selected, the account has only view options for all project environments.
+Other users only have access to view options for all project environments.

    -  Select **Environment permissions**: _No access_, _Admin_ (change settings, execute action, merge code), _Contributor_ (push code), or _Viewer_ (view only).
 When you add active environments, you can modify permissions per user.